VisLab/EEG-Clean-Tools/README.md

 * Minor refactoring of performReference to avoid 1 extra filtering operation --- should not reflect results.
 * Also added average and specific referencing methods -- not tested as yet.

+Version 0.48 (Not released -- version 0.47 with EEGLAB integration)
+*